 Do you want to practice Dutch today?
 That is possible!
 Just contact one of our teachers today.

-Introduction to Furniture Vocabulary in Dutch
+Lesson Overview: Furniture in Dutch

 Key Vocabulary: Furniture and Household Items